fizzy123/tc-variant-annotation-client/README.md

 NC_000001.11:g.215674515G>A     GRCh38  1       215674515       215674515       missense_variant        1       USH2A
 ```

-### Weaknesses
+#Weaknesses
 - If an invalid Ensembl response is provided without an accompanying 400 or 500 status code, the tsv will not be formatted correctly

-### Next Steps
+#Next Steps
+- More tooltips/error handlers in CLI tool
+- Expose other functions in CLI tool
+- Add CI/CD scripts
 - Add linting
-- Add CI/CD scripts
-- More tooltips/error handlers in CLI tool

-### Questions
+#Questions
-## Suppose we now want to create a web microservice that accepts a GET (or POST) request with the variant in HGVS format and returns the annotation as JSON.
+##Suppose we now want to create a web microservice that accepts a GET (or POST) request with the variant in HGVS format and returns the annotation as JSON.
 What tools or standards would you implement this?
 How does your code structure change?
 We could implement a web microservice with Flask or Django and simply import this package in order to annotate these variants.

-## Start-ups and start-up employees must balance quick and satisfactory (i.e., good enough) results with more deliberate and reliable results.
+##Start-ups and start-up employees must balance quick and satisfactory (i.e., good enough) results with more deliberate and reliable results.
 The same is true for code.
 You do not have enough time to write the ultimate answer to variant annotation.
 What is important to get "right" now and what can be deferred?
 Here is a list of things that could potentially be deferred, with the best things to defer at the beginning and the worst things to defer at the end:
 - Features that are not strictly necessary to solve the problem at hand
 - Functionality that provides wider support, but will not necessarily be used for the current application